flutter/website/faq.md

 ### Who is Flutter for?

-Flutter is for mobile app developers wanting a faster or easier way to build beautiful mobile apps.
+Flutter is for _mobile app developers_ wanting a faster or easier way to build beautiful mobile apps.

-Flutter is also for designers looking for a high-fidelity, fast prototyping tool.
+Flutter is also for _designers and prototypers_ looking for a high-fidelity, fast prototyping tool.
 Prototypes built with Flutter can be handed to developers and shipped to users as real apps.

+Flutter is also for _eng managers_ that need to lead mobile development teams.
+Flutter allows eng managers to create a single _mobile app dev team_, unifying their development investments to ship more features faster, ship the same feature set to iOS and Android at the same time, and lower maintenance costs.

 Fundamentally, Flutter is for users that want beautiful apps, with delightful motion and animation, and UIs with character